 - Exceptional floristic diversity with over 2,200 species of plants.

 - Great variety of habitat types: 49 habitat types listed in the EU Habitats Directive (92/43/EEC), including 7 priority terrestrial habitats.

-Lake Ohrid is located on the central Balkan with approximately two-third of its surface area belonging to the FYR of Macedonia and about one-third belonging to Albania.
+Lake Ohrid is located on the central Balkan with approximately two-third of its surface area belonging to the Republic of North Macedonia and about one-third belonging to Albania.
 It is an ancient lake that exists continuously after its formation during the Pliocene, and one of the oldest lakes in the world.
 It is also the deepest lake in the entire Balkan Peninsula, with a maximum depth of 289 m.

 Lake Ohrid is renowned as a center of biodiversity for continental aquatic species, especially due to its exceptionally high level of endemism.
 It is much smaller than lakes such as Baikal, Tanganyika and Victoria but hosts a higher number of endemic species and is possibly the most diverse lake per capita surface area, in the world.
 Lake Ohrid represents a refuge for numerous freshwater organisms from the Tertiary Period, whose close relatives can be found only as fossil remains; this is the reason the lake is sometimes called a “museum of living fossils”.
 Among them the freshwater sponge (Ochridospongia rotunda).

 The work of PONT during its first years will be focused on the Prespa Lakes and their surrounding environment, which includes Galicica National park on the shore of lake prespa.

 The significant biodiversity values of Lake Ohrid, indicatively include:

 - Approximately 1,200 native species are known from the lake, including 586 animals.